UNCLASSIFIED (U)

 9 FAM 302.4-3(B)(1) (U) Examples of Trafficking

 b.
-(U) Unlike INA 212(a)(2)(D), the language in the first clause of INA 212(a)(2)(C) makes no mention of “engaging” in any proscribed activities.
+(U) Unlike INA 212(a)(2)(D), the language in the first clause of INA 212(a)(2)(C) does not mention of “engaging” in any proscribed activities.
 Therefore, the term “illicit trafficker” does not require that one has been “engaged” continuously in illicit trafficking.
 Rather, it denotes a person whose involvement with narcotic drugs includes trafficking, whether primary or incidental; past or present.
 The standard of proof for INA 212(a)(2)(C) is “reason to believe”.
 The "reason to believe" standard is substantially lower than what would be required for a conviction in a court of law.
 For example, you may find that there is sufficient reason to believe that an applicant is a narcotics trafficker even though criminal charges have been dismissed, or even if an applicant has never been arrested.
 See 9 FAM 302.4-3(B)(3) below.

 c.
 (U) If an applicant has been convicted of a narcotics-related crime, it is possible that they may be ineligible under three or more separate ineligibilities: INA 212(a)(2)(A)(i)(I), INA 212(a)(2)(A)(i)(II), and/or INA 212(a)(2)(C)(i).
 All related INA 212(a) ineligibilities should be assessed and entered separately, if applicable.
 You may refer the applicant to the panel physician if an INA 212(a)(1)(A) ineligibility is suspected.